Corvée: France

+on 27 June 1787.
+Historian André Lesort has described Calonne as having "succeeded where Turgot had failed".

-In France corvée existed until 4 August 1789, shortly after the beginning of the French Revolution, when it was abolished along with a number of other feudal privileges of the French landlords.
-At that time it was usually directed mainly towards improving the roads.
-It was greatly resented, and contributed to the widespread discontent that preceded the revolution.
-Counterrevolution revived corvée in France in 1824, 1836, and 1871, under the name prestation.
-Every able-bodied man had to give three days' labour or its money equivalent in order to vote.
+The Consulate revived the corvée royale in 1802 under the name prestation, modified by subsequent legislation in 1824, 1836, and 1871.
+Every able-bodied man had to give three days' labour or its equivalent in money in order to vote.
 It also continued to exist under the seigneurial system in what had been New France, in British North America.

 In 1866, during the French occupation of Mexico, the French Army under Marshal François Achille Bazaine set up a corvée system to provide labour for public works instead of a system of fines.

 Romanian principalities

 In Romania, corvée was called clacă.
 Karl Marx described the corvée system of the Danubian Principalities as a pre-capitalist form of compulsory over-work.
 The labour the peasants needed for their own maintenance was distinctly separate from the work they supplied to the landowner (the boyar, or boier in Romanian) as surplus labour.
 The 14 days of labour due to the landowner – as prescribed by the corvée code in the Regulamentul Organic – actually amounted to 42 days, because the working day was considered the time required for the production of an average daily product, "and that average daily product is determined in so crafty a way that no Cyclops would be done with it in 24 hours."
 The corvée code was supposed to abolish serfdom, but did not achieve anything toward this goal.

 A land reform took place in 1864, after the Danubian Principalities unified and formed the United Principalities of Moldavia and Wallachia, which abolished corvée and turned the peasants into free proprietors.
 The former owners were promised compensation, which was to be paid from a fund the peasants had to contribute to for 15 years.
 Besides the annual fee, the peasants also had to pay for the newly owned land, although at a price below market value.
 These debts made many peasants return to a life of semi-serfdom.